rdunnington/d3d12-hello-triangle/README.md

 ```

 ## Build and run with cmake
-This assumes cmake is setup to geneate Visual Studio projects by default.
+This assumes cmake is setup to generate Visual Studio projects by default.
 ```
 cd d3d12-hello-triangle
 mkdir cmake_build